Monday, 25 July 2016

 Tucking into dinner at Rinjani Base Camp.
 Photo by Awenk Adventures.

 The humorous and easygoing Awenk briefed us on the trek after that, with a large map and a metal pointer (He is really a comical guy haha).
 As he explained the trail, we began to get uptight as it was not as "easy" as we were "told" by the internet, "a suitable trek for beginners, good for children, and families, etc".
 He went to on to point out some of us who might not make it (Gasps!)
 The trek down from the crater rim to the lake was no easy feat with steep and slippery ground hence he advised us to go only if we were capable enough.
 He decided that we were to camp on the crater rim instead of camping at the lake as was originally planned.
 He also emphasized that there was no way a helicopter could land up in the mountains.
 In case of emergency, the only way down - if we couldn't - was to be carried down by the porters.
 Hui and I exchanged glances.
 No wonder we could not find any photos of the trail down the to the lake - the terrain must be too steep for trekkers to take photos!
-We also suspected that the short hike to the waterfalls earlier was to gauge out fitness levels haha!
+We also suspected that the short hike to the waterfalls earlier was to gauge our fitness levels haha!

-We went back to our rooms to pack our bags which were to carried for the next three days during the trek - tough choice on what to include and what not to, as we would like to be well-prepared, yet afraid of the load throughout the journey into the wilderness.
+We went back to our rooms to pack our bags which we were to carry for the next three days during the trek - tough choice on what to include and what not to, as we would like to be well-prepared, yet afraid of the load throughout the journey into the wilderness.

 Rinjani Base Camp Lodge in the evening